-Dear New and Returning Students,
+Dear New & Returning Spring 2023 Students,

 CODE OF CONDUCT: The Code of Conduct governs the behavior expected of our students, and the process that is followed when those expectations are not met.
 It is your “contract” with the College in terms of your behavior as a student.
 PLEASE NOTE: The Code of Conduct still applies while in online classes/Zoom meetings, and other remote activities.
-Please read it entirely at https://www.brookdalecc.edu/conduct.
+Please read it entirely at www.brookdalecc.edu/conduct.

-BULLYING and HARASSMENT: Pursuant to the NJ Anti-Bullying Bill of Rights Act (P.L.2010, c.122) all schools, including Brookdale Community College, must notify students about the procedures to follow if you feel that you are the victim of bullying or harassment.
+BULLYING & HARASSMENT: Pursuant to the NJ Anti-Bullying Bill of Rights Act (P.L.2010, c.122) all schools, including Brookdale Community College, must notify students about the procedures to follow if you feel that you are the victim of bullying or harassment.
 Brookdale uses our Code of Conduct to investigate and adjudicate matters of bullying and harassment.
-If you feel that you have been the victim of such behavior, please fill out an Incident Report at https://www.brookdalecc.edu/conduct, or contact Student Conduct & Compliance at 732-224-2096 or email@example.com.
+If you feel that you have been the victim of such behavior, please fill out an Incident Report at www.brookdalecc.edu/conduct, or contact Student Conduct & Compliance at 732-224-2096 or email@example.com.
 You can also contact the Brookdale Police Department at 732-224-2222.

-ALCOHOL, DRUGS and TOBACCO: Brookdale takes alcohol and drug use very seriously.
-The possession, consumption and/or distribution of alcohol and illegal drugs on campus or at College-sponsored events is both contrary to the spirit of our institution and violates our policies.
-These matters will be referred to both the Brookdale Police and the Student Conduct & Compliance Office.
+ALCOHOL, DRUGS & TOBACCO: Brookdale takes alcohol and drug use very seriously.
+The possession, consumption and/or distribution of alcohol and illegal drugs (including marijuana) on campus or at College-sponsored events is both contrary to the spirit of our institution and violates our policies.
+These matters may be referred to both the Brookdale Police and the Student Conduct & Compliance Office.

 As required by law, the College Regulation related to alcohol and other drugs provides information related to: